Projects I’m working on, projects I’m in, and ways we can connect!

 FREE w/ RSVP!

-I am honored to be selected to share some of my current ideas in a DraftWork this year!
-Ishmael Houston-Jones is an artist I look up to so much, so I am eager to share my ideas with him and the larger Danspace community.
+I am honored to be selected to share some of my current ideas in a DraftWork during Danspace’s 50 year celebration!
+Ishmael Houston-Jones is an artist I look up to so much, so I am eager to share my ideas with him and the community.

 Please come through on April 5 if you are able!